Antipurity/sensor-network/docs/ROADMAP.md

                             - ⋯ Ask the extension for the stream if it allows us.
 (For security, need a per-tab checkbox "allow the page to read its own video/audio".)
                             - ⋯ For feedback: the ability to pass in `{ source:elem, feedback:canvas, onFeedback() }`.
 With this, sending would remember point coords and source coords, and receiving would render to the canvas.
 (Differentiable rendering boys.
 Even though JS doesn't have libraries for that.)
                         - ⋯ JS versions of data & feedback, used if `gpuDecode:false`, used as correctness-reference and for comparing benchmark numbers.
+                        - ⋯ Coarsening, steps & magnitude-per-step, `zoomOutSteps` &  `zoomOut`; for example, with 6 & 2 with an 8×8 initial rect also generates 16×16 and 32×32 and 64×64 and 128×128 and 256×256 and 512×512, each downscaled to 8×8.
+                        - ⋯ Tiling, steps, `tilingSteps`; 1 is just the one rect, 2 is a 2×2 grid of rects with the center at the middle, and so on.
+                        - ⋯ The points `target`: `[..., {x,y}, ...]`, 0…1 viewport coordinates, nested if needed.
+                            - ⋯ If empty, downsample the *full* stream, and disable coarsening.
+                            - ⋯ By default, is `static pointer() → Array` for `VideoRect`: every `.pointerId` that is in a pointer event is in here, though past `onpointerup`, only the first-seen-id pointer is preserved.
+                        - ⋯ Coalesce tiles spatially, with x/y coords of the center in the name, with each tile dimension being `tileDimension`.
+1 tile per cell: when `cellShape[-1]` is too small, cut off; when too big, zero-fill.
+                            - ⋯ Each cell's name: `['video', ''+tileDimension, source(), zoomOut(), x(), y()]`, where the source is -1 for tab, 1 for camera.
                         - ⋯ Internally, for efficiency, render images to a WebGL texture if `gpuDecode:true`, and download data from there.
                             - ⋯ `canvas.getContext('webgl', { powerPreference:'low-power', alpha:false })`
                             - ⋯ Each cell's result is a part of the result texture in the fragment shader's output, one row per cell (so that read pixels can just be returned).
 Center coords and un-zoom-ness passed in as `varying`s, which are just copied from `attribute`s in the vertex shader, for max compatibility.